What piercings are allowed for children/teens?

 - Valid photo ID of person getting pierced, such as a passport or Georgia State ID card.
 (We are not able to use school IDs or military IDs.)

-- Proof of parental relationship, such as a birth certificate.
+- Proof of parental relationship, such as a birth certificate or this NOTARIZED form (CLICK TO DOWNLOAD).
 We also need legal documentation of any name changes, if names on documentation do not match IDs.

 - Parent present during piercing.

 - All IDs/proof of relationship must be original documents or *certified* copies.
 We are not allowed to accept photos or copies.

 - Only children under 18 getting pierced are allowed in the piercing room.
 Any other children present must have another adult to supervise them in the lobby.
 We cannot allow unsupervised children in the studio.

 - For those under 18, we will only perform one appointment at a time.